 1. Work with warm rice.

-2. Using plastic wrap along with a sushi mat is helpful, especially for inside-out rolls.
+2. Using plastic wrap along with a bamboo mat is helpful, especially for inside-out rolls.

 4. Finally, after finishing the rolls, cut through the plastic with a wet knife.
 Then, take the plastic off and serve.

 5. To eat, pick up sushi and dip, fish-side down, in soy sauce, accented with wasabi if desired.
 In between rolls, eat a small amount of gari (pickled ginger) to freshen the palate.

 For the home cook, here is a step-by-step tutorial on preparing some of the most common rolls found in sushi restaurants.

 How to Make SushiRecipe by Jason Hill – CookingSessions.com

 - Rice vinegar